tc39/proposal-array-from-async/README.md

 ## Other proposals

 ### Relationship with iterator-helpers
-The [iterator-helpers][] and [async-iterator-helpers][] proposal define Iterator.toArray  and AsyncIterator.toArray.
+The [iterator-helpers][] and [async-iterator-helpers][] proposals define Iterator.toArray and AsyncIterator.toArray.
 The following pairs of lines are
 equivalent:

 [iterator-helpers]: https://github.com/tc39/proposal-iterator-helpers